 This is great for the second day at the hospital.
 I actually liked being in the hospital gown for the first 24 hours because that way any messes aren’t on your new clothes.
 Then, when you do feel up to showering, a new cozy pajama set is so worth it.
 These are also great for photos, which you want to take lots of obviously.
 But, I actually got some great ones in my hospital gown this last time.

 I had the best weekender that was all black and sparkly sequins.
 It finally broke, after tons of use and three births.
-It was just like this one, and I preferred sparkle on my bag.
+It was just like the ones below, but sparkly and black.
+I preferred sparkle on my bag.
 I’ve looked all over to link to it, and this one is the closest I can find.
 What I loved about it was it was big and sparkly, so I could back a lot in it.
 I also felt like it was good luck and good vibes, so despite some tattering, I used it for all three of my hospital births.
 Because I couldn’t find the exact one I used, I thought these ones were some worth purchasing as well.

 I have a small travel set of my skin care regimen in my hospital bag.
 Some of my brands, like the Cetaphil Face Lotion you can find in travel size.
 For other items like my face wash, I usually get a bar container for my bar, or a travel-sized container to poor some in.
 I also bring my contacts, contact solution, a great smelling body wash, shampoo and conditioner.
 I always bring my hair dryer and round brush.
 I am so mad I just found this compact hair dryer, which I am so buying for traveling, and I think it would be great in a hospital bag!
 I do not bring scented lotion.
 I like a good smell in the shower, but I don’t want the scent of a lotion on my skin.
 I believe in keeping smells and hormones as natural as possible while you are working on getting your milk to come in.
 I also use the body wash more on my lower areas, and keep my chest soap free for a while.